Xie-jie-jie/RuoLang/README.md

-# ElicLang
+# RuoLang
-A General-purpose Procedure-oriented Programming Language.
+A Simple Programming Language.